ArmanHZ/git-quick-assetz/README.md

 I needed a tool with a user-friendly UI to quickly hand pick and download specific assets from releases of tool repository when working on CTF/HTB challenges.

+> [!Note]
-___Note: `quaz` only displays the non-default assets for each release.
+> `quaz` only displays the non-default assets for each release.
 In other words, source `zip` and `tar.gz` files are not shown.
-This is intended behavior, because downloading them are no different to cloning the repository.___
+This is intended behavior, because downloading them are no different to cloning the repository.

 # Build and run
 Install using `go` ($GOPATH must be in your environment variables in order to use `quaz` from everywhere):